Understanding & Connecting with your horse

 Do you feel that you just don't understand your horse?

-Have you tried everything you can think of and don't know what else to do?
+Have you tried everything you can think of to solve a problem and don't know what else to do?

 Maybe this doesn't even come close to describing how you feel?